xirdev/docs-api/data-service.md

 curl "https://user:secret@endpoint/_data/my/path?time_series=1"
 ```

-Time series may be queried using the same syntax for stats queries, where gs/ge are group start/group end resp, and broken into year:month:day:hour:minute:second
+Time series may be queried using the same syntax for stats queries, where gs/ge are group start/group end respectively, and broken into year:month:day:hour:minute:second

 ```
 TEST: data time series should return all action at this path
 ```

+The array structure returned has the following structure

+[timestamp,whoperformedoperation,value]